 I lived on 6th Street, just south of South Street, in the old Levi’s Hot Dog building.
 It wasn’t far from where much fancier people put decent furniture out on the sidewalks on Mondays.
 One day, when walking home from another disastrous lunch shift at Sfizzio’s (where Zahav is now…that’s a whole other story), I came across a small sectional on the curb, and as I had a friend from work with me, decided to take it to the apartment.
 Initially, the small sofa was the height of luxury for guys who had spend the first two weeks in Philly in camping chairs.
 But it held a dark secret: it was inhabited by mice, and within a few days they had begun to attack the kitchen.
 It was time for a cat.

 Colby and I went to the Morris Animal Refuge just before Halloween with the intent of taking home a kitten, but we saw two who were brother and sister and didn’t have the heart to tear them apart from each other.
-So we took home two kittens, who we named Popiko (cat in Hawaiian, we shortened it to Popo) and Malia (after a mischievous dolphin that I loved when I worked at Dolphin Quest in Hawaii) in the hopes that they would alleviate the mouse problem.
+So we took home two kittens, who we named Popiko (it means “cat” in Hawaiian, we shortened it to Popo) and Malia (after a mischievous dolphin that I loved when I worked at Dolphin Quest in Hawaii) in the hopes that they would alleviate the mouse problem.

 Popo was the early star, active and excitable the way a kitten should be, never catching mice but letting his presence be known.
 Malia, on the other hand, spent most her time chasing her own tail and staring at candles.
 So it came as a shock when one night Malia hopped up on our “coffee table” (technically a piece of wood placed on top of milk crates) with a mouse in her mouth.
 She was hailed as a conquering heroine, and the pride she found that night has carried her through to this day.

-Colby and I broke up a year later, and for some godforsaken reason I demanded to keep the damn cats when I moved in with a work friend at 19th and Bainbridge in early 2003.
+Colby and I broke up a year later, and for some godforsaken reason I demanded to keep the damn cats when I moved in with a work friend in early 2003.
 One night that spring, a door in the back was left open, and Malia disappeared.
 Frantically, I made up posters and hung them on telephone poles.
 I then walked into the back alley calling her name.

 “Malia!
 Malia!”
 Finally I heard a meow, loud but coming from a distance.
 I looked over walls, behind alleyway detritus, until finally I decided to look up.
 Stunned, I saw her perched atop the second story roof of a nearby house.
 How she got up there will always be one of life’s great mysteries.
 In the meantime, I had to figure out how to get her down.
 I went home, grabbed a ladder, and tied a shoestring to it.
 I climbed the ladder to the top of a back porch, then MacGuyver-style lifted the ladder up by the string.
 I climbed it again, and leaning tenuously (as one does atop a ladder on a flimsy deck porch) I reached for her.
 I was hoping to expedite the process, knowing that at any second a neighbor could be dialing the police in reference to a man on a ladder on top of a nearby porch deck.
 Playfully she avoided my reach and went to rub up against a nearby chimney.